Preparing for Your Day Surgery Procedure

 Adults are limited to one or two visitors for five minutes in the PACU.
-Parents of a child younger than age 18 are required to stay with the child for the entirety of his or her time in the PACU.

 When you leave the Day Surgery Center, we instruct you on ways to recognize signs and symptoms of potential difficulties, including infection at the surgical site, and symptoms such as a fever that warrant a call to your doctor.

 The day after your procedure, a nurse calls you to make sure that everything is going well and to answer questions you may have about your procedure or recovery.
 If you have other questions during your recovery, please contact your surgeon’s office.